 The VPA relies on a balance of salaried employees, wage employees, and contract employees to deliver its products and services to its customers.
 The Agency has a challenge in the recruitment of staff with skill sets compatible with core service areas.
-It is not anticipated that the agency will have difficulty recruiting qualified individuals to replace retirees
+It is not anticipated that the agency will have difficulty recruiting qualified individuals to replace retirees.

-Effective Date 7/1/2008
+Effective Date 7/1/2009

-Total Authorized Position level 157
+Total Authorized Position level 146

-Vacant Positions 0
+Vacant Positions 11

-Current Employment Level 157.0
+Current Employment Level 135.0

-Non-Classified (Filled) 157
+Non-Classified (Filled) 135

-Full-Time Classified (Filled) breakout of Current Employment Level
+Full-Time Classified (Filled)

 Part-Time Classified (Filled)

 Faculty (Filled)

-Wage 3
+Wage 2

-Contract Employees 4
+Contract Employees 0

+Total Human Resource Level 137.0

-Total Human Resource Level 164.0 = Current Employment Level + Wage and Contract Employ
+Total Human Resource Level 137.0 = Current Employment Level + Wage and Contract Employees